How long do derivative contracts last?

 Can I short futures contracts without owning the underlying shares?

-Absolutely.
-With FYERS, you can short futures contracts without the need to hold the underlying shares.
-This is because futures contracts are settled in cash, eliminating the requirement for physical possession of the securities in your Demat ...
+Yes, you can short futures contracts without owning the underlying shares.
+This is possible because futures contracts are settled in cash, so there is no need to hold the actual asset in your Demat account.
+How it works?
+Shorting a futures contract ...